manoelbritto/Python/README.md

 # Project: Bank and Poll

-This project extract data from two different CSV files.
+This project extracted data from two different CSV files.
 One is from a Bank, and another is from an election data.
 With Python code, I can work with these files to create my analysis.

 ## Getting Started